Opportunities

 Awaab’s Law and Increased Ventilation standard in social rented properties

 Awaab’s Law is named after Awaab Ishak, who died in 2020 following prolonged exposure to mould in his family home.
 The case brought national attention to the consequences of failing to address damp, mould and underlying ventilation issues.
-The law was introduced as part of the Social Housing (Regulation) Act 2023, establishing clearer expectations for landlords to take prompt action when hazards such as damp and mould are confirmed.
+The law was introduced as part of the Social Housing (Regulation) Act 2023, establishing clearer expectations for landlords to take prompt action when hazards such as damp and mould are identified.
 These rules apply to all social rented housing and took effect on 27th October 2025, marking a major step forward in improving housing safety standards.

 Damp and Mould Risk in Retrofit Projects